husseab/book-library/README.md

-This is a book library API.
+This is a book library application.